Butz Aquino: Early career

-Political career
+Activism and organizational leadership

+August Twenty-One Movement (ATOM)

-Under the administration of President Ferdinand Marcos, Agapito was one of the founders of the August Twenty One Movement (ATOM), Coalition of Organizations for the Restoration of Democracy (CORD) and Bansang Nagkakaisa sa Diwa at Layunin (BANDILA).
+Under the administration of President Ferdinand Marcos, Agapito was one of the founders of the August Twenty-One Movement (ATOM), Coalition of Organizations for the Restoration of Democracy (CORD) and Bansang Nagkakaisa sa Diwa at Layunin (BANDILA).
 Jejomar Binay was also one of the founders of ATOM as a legal counselor.
 Agapito became close friends with Binay as co-founders.

+KOMPIL

 In January 1984, Aquino established with the aid of the CPP the Kongreso ng Mamamayang Pilipino (KOMPIL), which aimed to unite the opposition against the Marcos administration.
-The CPP's condition in aiding the formation of KOMPIL was for them to decide whether or not the group will boycott the 1984 Batasang Pambansa election in May.
+The CPP's condition in aiding its formation was for them to decide whether or not the group will boycott the 1984 Batasang Pambansa election in May.
 After the CPP decided on a boycott, Aquino through KOMPIL called for the same, which noticeably contrasted with his family's position of participating in the election.

+Lakbayan march

+In early March 1984, Aquino organized a week-long protest march called Lakad ng Bayan para sa Kalayaan (lit. 'country's walk for freedom'; shortened to "Lakbayan") to defy the Marcos regime.
+The march had two points of origin: Concepcion, Tarlac and San Pablo, Laguna, and ended at Luneta Park in Manila.
+Footage of the march was later compiled into the short documentary film Daluyong (lit. 'tidal wave').

+Bayan

 In May 1985, upon the establishment of the Bagong Alyansang Makabayan (or Bayan), Aquino was elected to its National Council.
 After two weeks, however, Aquino resigned from the council with Teofisto Guingona Jr., with the two being reportedly uneasy about the growing influence of the CPP and its National Democratic Front (NDF) in the alliance.
 Aquino thus formed a new organization with Guingona called Bansang Nagkaisa sa Diwa at Layunin (BANDILA; lit. 'country united in spirit and objective'), and by August 4, 1985 he launched another group called the Filipino Social Democratic Movement (FSDM) at a convention within the Ateneo de Manila University, with Mar Canonigo as secretary general.
 In a conversation with journalist Gregg Jones that same month, Aquino claimed that the CPP had been attempting to impose itself on how the composition of Bayan's national council should be during its first congress, and that while he had permitted the CPP to utilize him in the past, he vowed to no longer associate with the party: "Diokno, Tañada and I worked with them in trust.
 For us, that trust was broken at the Bayan national congress."